 According to figures released in 2016, the daycare nursery business industry is worth £4 billion in the UK.
 There are approximately 23,500 daycare nurseries, employing around 188,000 people and providing childcare for around 1 million children.

 The skills, training and qualifications you need

 The qualifications you need will vary depending on your involvement in the day-to-day operation of the business.
 You don’t need any formal qualifications if you are solely just running the business side of things, without actively providing childcare.
-You will however need to have fully qualified staff.
+However, you will need to have fully qualified staff.
 You will need to have at least one manager to operate and manage your day care business, and the manager needs to have a level 3 or above in an early years education qualification.
-You will also need assistants who need to be qualified at level 2, who can then progress to level 3.
-You as the business owner can set the requirements of how highly you want your staff to be qualified, however you may need them to have these minimum qualifications to pass the Ofsted registration.
+Assistants will be required who need to be qualified at level 2, who can then progress to level 3.
+As the business owner can set the requirements of how highly you want your staff to be qualified, however you may need them to have these minimum qualifications to pass the Ofsted registration.

 For you to effectively run your business you will need to be passionate and driven.
 You will also need to be self-motivated, especially if you are the sole owner of your business, and you should be able to motivate your team too.
 Being business-minded and having relevant experience and knowledge will help you, but it’s not essential, as setting up a business and growing it will help in teaching you all the skills you need, and you will effectively be learning on the job.

 How much will you need and the funding options